Ingrian phonology

 Ingrian is a nearly extinct Finnic language of Russia.
 The spoken language remains unstandardised, and as such statements below are about the four known dialects of Ingrian (Ala-Laukaa, Hevaha, Soikkola and Ylä-Laukaa) and in particular the two extant dialects (Ala-Laukaa and Soikkola).

 The written forms are, if possible, based on the written language (referred to as kirjakeeli, "book language") introduced by the Ingrian linguist Väinö Junus in the late 1930s.
-Following 1937's mass repressions in the Soviet Union, the written language was abolished and ever since, Ingrian doesn't have a (standardised) written language.
+Following 1937's mass repressions in the Soviet Union, the written language was abolished and ever since, Ingrian does not have a (standardised) written language.

 Vowels

 The following chart shows the monophthongs present in the Ingrian language: